pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-introduction.rst

 The idea is that this is either difficult or impossible with "traditional" event-sourced aggregates without much accidental complexity, and that DCB allows more straightforward implementations.

-In the section :ref:`Aggregates and DCB <Aggregates and DCB>` we can see how to implement the course subscriptions challenge using "traditional" event-sourced aggregates, by extending the consistency boundary to include more than one aggregate.
+In the section :ref:`Aggregates and DCB <Aggregates and Dcb>` we can see how to implement the course subscriptions challenge using "traditional" event-sourced aggregates, by extending the consistency boundary to include more than one aggregate.
 In the :doc:`Basic DCB Objects example </topics/examples/dcb-enrolment-with-basic-objects>`, you can see how to implement the "course subscriptions" challenge in Python using these basic :ref:`DCB objects <DCB objects>`.
 Whilst the